ryouze/ryouze.github.io/content/posts/vroom.md

 The UI uses Dear ImGui with the [Moonlight theme](https://github.com/Madam-Herta/Moonlight).
 It looks more like a game UI than a debug panel.

-To integrate ImGui with SFML, I used the [ImGui‑SFML](https://github.com/SFML/imgui-sfml), creating a RAII `ImGuiContext` class that initializes the binding on construction and cleans up on scope exit.
+To integrate ImGui with SFML, I used the [ImGui‑SFML](https://github.com/SFML/imgui-sfml), creating an RAII `ImGuiContext` class that initializes the binding on construction and cleans up on scope exit.
 It's completely seamless.

 #### Widgets